maxijonson/gpt-turbo/README.md

 ## Plugins

 GPT Turbo has a plugin system for extending the library's functionality.
-This repo contains the following home-made plugins:
+While anyone can create and publish custom plugins, this repo contains the following home-made plugins:

 - [gpt-turbo-plugin-stats](./packages/plugins/gpt-turbo-plugin-stats/): A plugin for estimating the cost and size of conversations before sending them to the API.